sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 Mu nodded.
 "Sounds like him. 's... why we're here and all that."
 She blinked.
 "Is...
 Nightmare also visiting us?"

 "I don't sense him *here*," the skeleton replied quickly.
-"But considering the problem I would not be surprised if he was making contact with one of your friends.
+"But considering the problem I would not be surprised if he was also reaching out, making contact with one of your friends.
 I do apologise for tha--"

 Mu held up a hand to stop him, and Dream startled into silence, surprised by the action.
 "Look, no offence, I don't need to know the backstory between you two.
 If we don't do something though, your killer will undo the entire multiverse.
-And not just this... cluster of alternative universes or whatever's going on."
+And not just this... cluster of parallel... alternative universes or whatever's going on."

 "...
 What about the nightmare thing?"
 He asked sheepishly.